 250g boiled and pureed beetroot (I used a hand blender)

-Note: You can make this recipe with all butter and it taste delicious.
-The beetroot overpowers (in a good way!) any rich butteryness you might expect from an all butter brownie so I chose to add coconut oil for a bit of a healthy balance.
-Because the fats are melted together in the recipe, using all coconut oil and no butter would work perfectly too.
+Note: The beetroot overpowers (in a good way!) any rich butteryness you might expect from an all butter brownie so I chose to add coconut oil for a healthy balance.
+Because the fats are melted together in the recipe, using all coconut oil and no butter would work perfectly, as would using butter.

-Line a rectangular brownie pan with parchment and preheat the oven to 180 C. Carefully slice crème eggs in half lengthways, using the indent on the chocolate as a guide.
-Place the butter, oil and chocolate into a medium Pyrex and microwave for 2 minute, stopping and stirring every 3 seconds.
-Set aside once everything has melted together smoothly.
-In a larger bowl whisk the eggs and sugar until combined and slowly pour in the chocolate mixture, keep whisking until incorporated.
-Sift over the flour and stir in until just combined.
-Fold in the pureed beetroot until red streaks no longer visible.
-Pour the batter into the pan and dot with the half eggs.
-Bake for 25 minutes until slightly risen and firm to touch.
+Line a rectangular brownie pan with parchment or foil, grease, and preheat the oven to 180 C. Carefully slice crème eggs in half lengthways, using the indent on the chocolate as a guide.
+Place the butter, oil and chocolate into a medium Pyrex and microwave on low for 2 minutes, stopping and stirring every 30 seconds, then set aside.
+In a large bowl whisk the eggs and sugar until frothy, then pour in the chocolate mixture and stir through.
+Sift over the flour and fold through.
+Lastly fold in the pureed beetroot until red streaks are no longer visible.
+Pour the batter into the pan and dot with the halved creme eggs.
+Bake for 25 minutes until slightly risen and firm to the touch.
 Cool completely in the pan, slice up and serve.

 PS, tips on how not to procrastinate are more than welcome!!